Key Breed Facts

 Average Cost to keep/care for a Hungarian Puli

-The Hungarian Puli are very distinctive looking dogs and as their name suggests they were first bred in Hungary as herding dogs.
-They boast having a dense, thick corded coat that offers a tremendous amount of protection from the elements and harsh Hungarian winters, something the Puli needed when herding and guarding flocks with their shepherds in remote, mountainous terrains.
+Hungarian Puli are very distinctive looking dogs and as their name suggests they were first bred in Hungary to be herding dogs.
+They boast having a dense, thick corded coat which offers a tremendous amount of protection from the elements and harsh Hungarian winters, something the Puli needed when herding and guarding flocks with their shepherds in remote, mountainous terrains around the country.

-Today, the Puli is gaining popularity as a companion and family pet in many other parts of the world including here in the UK and for good reason because not only are they extraordinary looking dogs, but they boast lively, energetic and kind natures.
-These dogs tend to form a very strong bond with one member of a household although always showing affection towards other people in the household.
+Today, the Puli is gaining popularity as a companion and family pet in many other parts of the world including the UK and for good reason.
+Not only are they extraordinary looking, but they boast lively, energetic, kind and trustworthy natures.
+They tend to form very strong bonds with one member of a household although they always show affection towards other people in the household.
 With this said, puppies can often command a lot of money and waiting lists tend to be long so anyone wanting to share a home with a Hungarian Puli might need to wait a while for the pleasure of doing so.

-Although, the actual origins of the Puli are a bit of a mystery, it is thought these dogs were taken to Europe by The Magyars during the 9th century.
-As such, there is a theory that the breed first originated in Asia well before they appeared in other parts of the world.
-In Hungary, the Puli was used to help shepherds herd and guard large flocks in some of the most challenging terrains.
-Their ultra-thick corded coats not only offered these dogs a tremendous amount of protection against the harsh winters and elements, but they also protected them when they were attacked by wolves and other predators that preyed on the flocks Pulik were guarding.
+Although, the actual origin of the Hungarian Puli remains a bit of a mystery, it is thought they were introduced to many European regions of the world by the Magyars during the 9th century.
+As such, there is a theory that the breed first originated in Asia and not Europe.
+In Hungary, the Puli was used to help shepherds herd and guard large flocks in some of the most challenging terrains of the country.
+Their ultra-thick corded coats not only offered these dogs a tremendous amount of protection against harsh Hungarian winters and the elements, but they also protected dogs when they were attacked by wolves and other predators that preyed on the flocks that Pulik were guarding.

-These lovely dogs were virtually unheard of in other countries of the world right up until more recent times thanks to the fact that Hungarian shepherds protected their dogs, keeping them a closely guarded secret.
+These lovely dogs were virtually unheard of in other countries of the world right up until more recent times because Hungarian shepherds protected their dogs, keeping them a closely guarded secret.
 They referred to them as "Hungarian Legends" and as such, the breed was not influenced in any way by the outside world.
 The Puli was so highly prized just a few decades ago for their skills and abilities, that Hungarian Shepherds were willing to pay a year's wages just to own one of these charming and loyal dogs.

-Today, these lovely dogs with their corded coats have found their way into the hearts and homes of many people throughout the world, including here in the UK where they enjoy success in the show ring.
-With this said, it is still hard to find puppies and anyone wanting to share a home with a Puli might have real trouble finding a puppy.
-In short, if you want to share your home with a Hungarian Puli, you might have to go on an extremely long waiting list after registering their interest with responsible breeders.
+Today, these lovely dogs with their distinct corded coats have found their way into the hearts and homes of many people throughout the world, including in the UK where they enjoy great success in the show ring too.
+With this said, it is still hard to find puppies and anyone wanting to share a home with a Puli might have real trouble finding a well-bred puppy.
+In short, anyone wanting to share a home with a Hungarian Puli might have to go on an extremely long waiting list after registering their interest with responsible breeders.

 Height at the withers: Males 40 - 44 cm, Females 37 - 41 cm